harold-js/harold-website/src/docs/getting-started.md

 [harold-scripts](https://github.com/harold-js/harold-scripts) is the fundamental toolset that will run the dev server and build a static site.
 It comes as a dependency from a separate package.

 You don't have to think about it much.
-Create Harold App will install it when initializing the project.
-The package.json file of the newly created project will already have a configuration for a `start` and `build` scripts using harold-scripts.
+Create Harold App installs it when initializing the project.
+The generated `package.json` already includes `start` and `build` scripts, plus a compatible `harold-scripts` version pinned in `devDependencies`.

 **Updating your project:**